 H. Transferability of Ownership Interests.
-Unless otherwise provided by the limited partnership agreement, a partnership interest is assignable in whole or in part and will not require winding up a limited partnership.
+Unless otherwise provided by the limited partnership agreement, a partnership interest is assignable in whole or in part and will not dissolve a limited partnership.
 The assignment of the partnership interest will not, however, entitle the assignee to become, or to exercise the rights or powers of, a partner unless the partnership agreement provides otherwise.
 Instead, the assignment will entitle the assignee to an allocation of income, gain, loss, deductions, credits or similar items and to receive distributions to which the assignor was entitled.
 If a general partner assigns all of his or her rights as a general partner, a majority in interest of the limited partners may terminate the assigning general partner's status as a general partner.
 Until an assignee of a partnership interest becomes a partner, the assignee has no liability as a partner solely by reason of the assignment.

 I. Continuity of Life.
-Although a limited partnership does not have an unlimited life to the same extent as a corporation, the death or withdrawal of a limited partner or the assignment of the limited partner interest to a third party will not affect the continuity of existence of the limited partnership unless the partners agree otherwise or unless no limited partners remain.
-A limited partnership is dissolved under TRLPA, or required to commence winding up under the TBOC, upon the first to occur of the following events: (i) any event specified in the partnership agreement as causing dissolution, or the winding up or termination of, the partnership, (ii) all of the partners of the limited partnership agreeing in writing to dissolve the limited partnership, (iii) an event of withdrawal of a general partner under Tex.
-LP Stats. (i.e., death, removal, voluntary withdrawal and, unless otherwise provided in the
+Although a limited partnership does not have an unlimited life to the same extent as a corporation, the death or withdrawal of a limited partner or the assignment of the limited partner interest to a third party will not affect the continuity of existence of the limited partnership unless the partners agree otherwise.
+A limited partnership is dissolved under Tex.
+LP Stats. upon the first to occur of the following events: (i) any event specified in the partnership agreement as causing dissolution, (ii) all of the partners of the limited